GrindCrusher/wise-software-docs-storage/enterprise/08-inventory/01-adjustments.md

 # Adjustments

-For stock items that need an increase or decrease of count or cost there are 2 ways of doing this: individually or in bulk.
+Adjust count or cost of in stock inventory items individually or in bulk.